SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 ## Building the Registration Page

 The registration page is built using React and Material UI.
 It includes form fields for Username, Email, Password, and Confirm Password along with a styled Sign Up button.
 Custom layouts via Material UI's Grid and makeStyles ensure a responsive design.

+## Building the Login Page

+The login page is built using React and Material UI.
+It includes form fields for Username and Password, a styled Sign In button, and a link directing users to the registration page.
+The design leverages Material UI's Grid layout and custom styles via makeStyles to ensure responsiveness.

 ## Usage
 - **Development Mode:** Both Django and React servers run concurrently to provide a live development environment.